 Led by Pearson qualifications

-Workshop - English in Transition: what Happens to English between Primary and Secondary School?
+Workshop - English in Transition: What Happens to English between Primary and Secondary School?

 What do we want English teaching to look like at primary school in 2025?
 What do we want the teachers of the future to understand about teaching English?
 What and how should they be teaching?